smolanalytics

 Your analytics questions arrive while you write code, not while you stare at a dashboard.
 So ask them where you already are:

-The 47 tools cover funnels, retention, paths, cohorts, channels, and the daily verdict on what to fix; the 13 prompts are ready-made investigations you can trigger by name.
+The 97 tools cover funnels, retention, paths, cohorts, channels, agent tool-call and conversation health, the sample-and-label loop above, and the investigation itself: investigate for the whole desk in one call, and what to fix first; the 15 prompts are ready-made investigations you can trigger by name.
 See the full list on every feature.

 Common questions